 Assessing Flea Populations

 Flea traps do work, depending on the purpose of the user.
 They’ll capture some adult fleas emerging from their cocoons.
 Traps are useful for sampling flea populations in specific areas, assessing insecticide effectiveness, and determining when an infestation has ended.
-Traps are also helpful for identifying the species of captured fleas.
+Traps are also helpful as flea detectors and for identifying the species of captured fleas.

 Flea traps will do little to end an infestation on their own.
 However, the traps do capture newly emerged adults that may otherwise bite people or animals in the home.
 Flea traps can serve as an adjunct to flea control programs.